-pH is an estimate of the acids and bases in a solution.
+pH expresses the acidity or basicity of a solution.
 It is measured on a scale that ranges from 0 (very acidic) to 14 (very basic; Fig. 11).
 A reading of 7 (neutral) represents the pH of completely pure water.
 A pH range of 6.0 to 9.0 will generally support freshwater fish and bottom-dwelling aquatic organisms.